morning health bars

 Howell, MI

-Your going to love making these bars because not only are they easy and so wonderful to eat, but they are very versatile with letting you add what you like and have on hand.
+You're going to love making these bars because not only are they easy and so wonderful to eat, but they are very versatile and let you add what you like and have on hand.
 Also, take notice that they have no eggs as that is not a mistake.
-For the coconut, almonds, cherries, and chocolate, you can basically add a 2 cup combination of any variety of dried items your family likes such as almonds, walnuts, M & M’s, wheat germ and/or any types of dried fruits.
+For the add-ins, add a 2 cup combination of any variety of dried items your family likes.
 My recipe is exactly the way my family loves them the best.
+You can individually wrap each bar for a quick on-the-go healthy breakfast bar.
+You can freeze them for long-term storage that way too.

 Blue Ribbon Recipe